cmontpetit/SegueToSelf/README.md

 # SegueToSelf

 This project shows one way to create a controller that has a segue to self.
+In thi example, the segue to self allows the controller to switch between Read Only (view) and Read Write (editor).
 There are 2 views which appear as follow:

 ```
        (Back)                (save/cancel)